gliyao/TransitionViewController/README.md

 ## License

-LCLabel is available under the MIT license.
+TransitionViewController is available under the MIT license.
 See the LICENSE file for more info.

 ## How To Use